Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Modeling implementation

 \subsection{Synchrotron polarized emission}

 The diffuse Galactic synchrotron emission is produced by relativistic electrons that spiral around the GMF lines \citep{1966SvPhU...8..674G,Ryb1979}.
 This emission is to be polarized perpendicularly to the GMF lines as sketched in Fig.~\ref{fig:sketchdustsyncpol}.

-For the synchrotron emission we follow the modeling of the emission presented by \cite{Pag2007} and \cite{Fau2011} that relies on \cite{Ryb1979}.
+For the contribution of synchrotron emission to CMB frequencies ($\gtrsim$ 20 GHz) we follow the modeling of the emission presented by \cite{Pag2007} and \cite{Fau2011} that relies on \cite{Ryb1979}.
 We adopt the notation of \cite{Fau2011}.
-The linear polarization Stokes parameters for the diffuse Galactic synchrotron emission read: \begin{small}
+Assuming a power law for the relativistic electron energy the linear polarization Stokes parameters for the diffuse Galactic synchrotron emission is given as: \begin{small}

-\end{small} where $\epsilon_\nu^{\rm{s}}$ is the synchrotron emissivity, $n_{\rm{e}}(r,\mathbf{n})$ is the local density of relativistic electrons, $p_{\rm{s}}$ is the intrinsic synchrotron polarization fraction which is related to the relativistic electron energy spectral index ($s$) as:
+\end{small} where $\epsilon_\nu^{\rm{s}}$ is the synchrotron emissivity, $n_{\rm{e}}(r,\mathbf{n})$ is the local density of relativistic electrons, $p_{\rm{s}}$ is the intrinsic synchrotron polarization fraction which is related to the relativistic electron energy spectral index ($s$) as follows: